-For the needs of station metering, as part of the integration solution AMI/SmartGrid, the commissioning of further TAN B lines has planned to allow for communication of the total of 35.9 stations by the end of 2018.
+For the needs of station metering, as part of the integration solution AMI/SmartGrid, it has been planned to commission further TAN B lines to allow for communication of the total of 35.9 thousand stations by the end of 2018.

-In 2018 completion of the modernization of the TAN A technological network from the standpoint of installation of stand-by teletransmission equipment in all the network nodes is planned.
+In 2018, it is planned to complete the modernization of the TAN A technological network from the standpoint of installation of stand-by teletransmission equipment in all the network nodes.
 This will significantly improve the continuity of operation of the SCADA system.
-It is also planned to commence work on commissioning virtualization in the technological network, ensuring separation and prioritization of individual applications and services.
-Thanks to implementation of the network virtualization the security of the TAN technological network will be significantly improved.
+It also planned to commence work on commissioning the virtualization in the technological network, ensuring separation and prioritization of individual applications and services.
+Thanks to implementation of the network virtualization, the security of the TAN technological network will be significantly improved.

-2018 will be a key year in the implementation of the TETRA network which is being finalized.
+2018 will be a key year in the implementation of the TETRA network which is coming to an end.
 The last base stations will be built and the integration will be completed with the systems which directly impact the security of work in the network and continuity of operation of the SCADA technological line.
-2018 will be also important from the perspective of implementation of the TETRA system in on-going production operation.
+2018 will be also important from the perspective of implementation of the TETRA system for on-going production operation.
 The migration of disconnectors from the old Digicom system to the TETRA network will be completed and Energa-Operator will be the first DSO to put an end to the use of analogue trunking after over 20 years of operation.

 Actions associated with optimization of the network, its expansion and adaptation to the planned availability of surpluses will be an important element of the development efforts in the TETRA network.
-2018 will also see the start of installation and commissioning of the TETRA communication channel in the new facilities built as part of the Smart Grid project.
+2018 will also see the start of the installation and commissioning of the TETRA communication channel in the new facilities built as part of the Smart Grid project.

-In 2018 the Energa SA Group will support and stimulate the development of electromobility in the area of its operations.
+In 2018, the Energa SA Group will support and stimulate the development of electromobility in the area of its operations.
 This is a new energy market segment, with a dynamic growth prospects which requires, due to its uniqueness, developing independent energy distribution capacities.
 To ensure stable development of the new market segment, the Distribution Business Line will take actions in two areas: cooperation with the local governments and investments in the MV and LV networks from the perspective of connection of charging stations.